dprgarner/cv/src/cv.md

 name: David Garner
 title: Technical Lead
 email: dprgarner@gmail.com
-soundbite: Software developer with a focus on front-end web development
 description: >
   I'm a full-stack web developer and technical lead based in London.
-My primary focus is front-end development with TypeScript and React, but I also have considerable professional experience in back-end development with Node.js, Python, and Django.
+My primary focus is front-end development with **TypeScript** and **React**, but I also have considerable professional experience in back-end development with **Node.js, Python, and Django**.
 I place a strong emphasis on quality in all of my code, and consider code review and automated testing to be essential parts of the development process.
 cv: http://dprgarner.github.io
 github: https://github.com/dprgarner
 linkedin: http://linkedin.com/in/dprgarner